thoni56/c-xrefactory/src/NOTES.md

 # NOTES about c-xref implementation, design etc. #

+## Functionality ##

+The `c-xref` proper can do the following things:

+  - editor server - answering to an editors requests
+  - xref - cross-referencing sources
+  - html - HTML-ify sources with cross references in links
+  - generate - a c-xref internal feature to generate structure fill macros

 ## Versions ##

 The current sources are in 1.6.X range.
 This is the same as the orginal